peter/content-api-example/README.md

-# Content API Example
+# Versioned Example

-This is an example Clojure app to showcase how to use the [content-api](https://github.com/peter/content-api) library.
-The content-api library provides a CMS REST API based on MongoDB with user authentication, JSON schema validation, versioning, publishing, and relationships.
+This is an example Clojure app to showcase how to use the [versioned](https://github.com/peter/versioned) framework.
+The versioned library provides a CMS REST API based on MongoDB with user authentication, JSON schema validation, versioning, publishing, and relationships.

 ## Getting Started